atlassian-labs/atlaspack/docs/ManualBundling.md

 ### Override Traditional Shared Bundles

-During asset placement (see Asset Placement in [DefaultBundler.md](DefaultBundler.md) for more info), we override shared bundles.
+During asset placement (see PublicAsset Placement in [DefaultBundler.md](DefaultBundler.md) for more info), we override shared bundles.
 Assets needed by entries are still placed in entries, but before we consider our asset, `a`, for reused or shared bundles, we check if it should be placed in a manualSharedBundle.

 ```